EdwardEC/WHSTechNotes/journal.md

 # October 16, 2024

-1. Coding can improve problem-solving skils
+1. Coding can improve problem-solving skils since coding is mainly about finding the solution to problem.
-2. 2
-3. 3
+2. Coding can enhance problem-solving skills which is used everywhere whether it's technology involved or not.
+3. Since coding require some creativity to solve problems or make stuff it can enhance creativity.

+# October 21, 2024

+Pros: AI can be helpful in many ways.
+It can reduce

+Cons: